 We were pleasantly surprised by the last van-based Peugeot we drove, the Partner Tepee.
 It’s fair to say the Bipper is a little more compromised than its larger brother, but not unpleasant all the same.

 Well, apart from the ride quality, perhaps.
 While it does a decent job of absorbing little ripples, it’s nevertheless fairly stiffly sprung – you assume, to endow this relatively tall, narrow vehicle with some stability in the bends.
 This means things can get a bit bouncy at higher speeds, though the largest movements are largely kept in check.

-It does mean the Bipper feels quite nimble - and even verges on the fun.
-The steering is surprisingly weighty and fairly quick (2.75 turns lock-to-lock), and it eggs you on into driving like the proverbial French boulanger on his way to deliver the day's baked delicacies.
+It does mean the Bipper feels quite nimble – and even verges on the fun.
+The steering offers good feedback and fairly quick (2.75 turns lock-to-lock), and it eggs you on into driving like the proverbial French boulanger on his way to deliver the day’s baked delicacies.
 Coupled with the excellent visibility, you can hustle the Bipper at surprising speeds.

 Less adept are its motorway manners.
 It rides nicely enough but the brick-like shape generates plenty of wind noise, and tyre and engine noise can also intrude.
 Our experience of high-sided vehicles suggests it also may be a bit of a handful in crosswinds.
 It’s much happier around town – potholes aside – where its small proportions mean threading it in and out of traffic is a joy.

 A modest 1.3-litre turbocharged diesel sits under the bonnet, producing only 75 horsepower – less than that of the identically-engined Qubo.
 It’s not a fast car, as a result – 0-62 mph takes 16.8 seconds and it won’t even reach the ton.